 Hanalei Taro is a food truck in the heart of Hanalei town.
 Taro was central to the Hawaiian agricultural system and is grown today in the big paddies to the left of Hanalei Bridge as you enter Hanalei.
 Those taro paddies are part of a sixth-generation farm and produce the taro products that are served on the food truck.
 Hanalei taro is great place to try taro in dishes like the taro acai bowl.
 This is also a great place to stop if you’re interested in trying some other good island food like kalua pork (ask for a side of BBQ sauce) and lau lau.
 Don’t be afraid to try poi (mashed taro), it’s super delicious and to me tastes like rain (maybe just me).
 Check the hours if you’re planning on this for lunch, they’re closed at sort of odd times.

 Fresh Bite **

-Fresh Bite Kauai is a great food truck in Hanalei in a little alcove of maybe 5 food trucks.
+Fresh Bite Kauai is a great lunch food truck in Hanalei in a little alcove of maybe 5 food trucks.
 These all only opened in the last year or two and Fresh Bite is my favorite of the bunch.
-The menu is heavy with vegetarian and vegan options.
+The menu is filled with vegetarian and vegan options or locally sourced beef.
 A bunch of items come as either a salad or a wrap, and they also have sandwich and dessert options.